 With the combined talents, vision and resources of the Zemsky family and beloved Buffalo diner chef Amanda Amico (Amy’s Place, Amy’s Truck), a vintage diner has been lovingly, faithfully restored—and just like that, with a lot of talent and a bit of magic, the Swan St. Diner is one of Buffalo’s best spots for casual eats.

-One of the city’s most popular and busy spots—it seats about 50 guests at a time—hungry breakfast and lunch goers are filling their cravings for the new-twist-on-old-school diner fare.
-There are big breakfasts (try the house biscuits) and rib-sticking, tummy-pleasing mains like their rotating pot pies (seek out the creamy mushroom chicken) with stuffing replacing the top crust.
+One of the city’s most popular and busy spots—it seats about 50 guests at a time (during normal service)—hungry breakfast and lunch goers are filling their cravings for the new-twist-on-old-school diner fare.
+There are big breakfasts (try the house biscuits) and rib-sticking, tummy-pleasing mains like their rotating pot pies (seek out the creamy mushroom chicken if available) with stuffing replacing the top crust.

 Co-owners Harry Zemsky and Amico have partnered with the rest of the creative team—dad Howard Zemsky saw the vintage 1937 Sterling Diner while near Newark, NY and cooked up the idea to purchase it and bring it “home” to Larkinville; among other contributions, mom and artist Leslie Zemsky designed the wall paper, featuring classic medallions painted by local artists.